julimax1600/computer-forensics/activity logs/README.md

      /var/log/auth.log

-#### This file logs login attempts and changes to authentication settings.
-If an attacker tries to log in to the system or tries to modify the authentication settings, this will be logged in the file.
+#### This file log events related to the SSH server, such as failed login attempts and established connections.
+If an attacker tries to access the system via SSH, this will be recorded in these files.

 ---

-     /var/log/syslog
+     /var/log/syslog and var/log/kern.log

-#### This file logs a variety of system events, such as kernel errors, debugging messages, and other important events.
+#### These files logs a variety of system events, such as kernel errors, debugging messages, and other important events.
 If an attacker tries to access protected resources, this will be recorded in this file.
+These files logs a variety of system events, such as kernel errors, debugging messages, and other important events.

 ---